JJ/hoborg/text/text.md

 master of the ring and made himself heard and seen but his special skill was to make that happen only when and if he wanted.

-"The airship was not on the table, then" I answered.
-"Or he would have lost it. " That made his smile extensible to almost three quarters of his mouth.
+"The airship was not on the table, then."
+I answered.
+"Or he would have lost it."
+That made his smile extensible to almost three quarters of his mouth.
 And he snorted, too.

 "They are probably pirates from Texas.
 The airship model is not